 In general, I would say — and this counts most certainly in the West — that it’s always better to start gently.
 But we need to feel quickly what somebody can handle in order to be able to timely advance to stronger work if necessary.
 That, however, needs experience, which is obviously not available in a Thai Massage training course.
 And most likely it’s not only experience, but also a kind of sensing, sensitivity, or “feeling.”

 On the other hand, a therapist could also start with a shock-effect.
-Using power and “domination” and thereby softening, humbling the receiver and with that immediately making him or her a meek, surrendering sheep.
+Using “power and domination” and thereby softening, humbling the receiver and with that immediately making them “a meek, surrendering sheep.”
 And then start deep work right ahead.
 But of course, not everybody can take or appreciates such an approach.

 Another interesting thought I have come about is the idea that clients with low-energy levels are not suitable for a tough or hard approach.
 It would cost them too much energy and too much time afterwards to recover.
 Those types of clients would benefit more from a softer engagement.

 I need to admit that I also had this experience.
 I’ve often seen clients having difficulties to recover quickly after deeper, harder work.
 But on the other hand they always felt better after the recovery time.
 Yes, it took them some effort, some pain and “suffering” so to say, but they finally came out of it stronger.